enkidevs/curriculum/web/html-and-css-basics/css-basics/css-specificity.md

 ---
 ## Quiz
-### which of the following selectors has the highest specificity?
+### Which of the following selectors has the highest specificity?

 ```
 #nav .selected > p:hover {} /* 1 */
 #footer #note {} /* 2 */
 div div ul li div div img {} /* 3 */
 ```

 ???

 * 2
 * 1